 - 1. Outlet bore to the engine oil providing system - 2.
-Inlet bore from the oil pump to the oil filter - 2.
-Install a NEW O-ring on oil filter cover. - 3.
-Install the filter into the cover.
+Inlet bore from the oil pump to the oil filter

+NOTICE Pay attention to avoid pinching the O-ring during filter and cover installation.

-4. Apply engine oil on O-ring and on end of filter.
+- 2. Install a NEW O-ring on oil filter cover. - 3.
+Install the new filter into the cover. - 4.
+Apply engine oil on O-ring and on end of filter.